shmul/mule/scent/README.md

 add a progress indication when navigating the keys table

-support annotations over the graph - use the key/value capabilities
+support annotations over the graph - use the key/value capabilities.
+Added independently of graphs and displayed over all the graphs based on a toggle.

 to highlight the difference between latest and now, artificially add the now timestamp to the graph.
 This can be done by chaning the filter to "now" instead of the usual "latest"